- Why Attend?

 During the last week of the program, participants will present their posters at the Yale School of Medicine.
-Faculty from both Yale campuses will attend to discuss posters with their presenters (We will soon post a selection of 2017 student posters here).
+Faculty from both Yale campuses will attend to discuss posters with their presenters.
+Click here for a gallery of some of 2017’s best posters!

 Credits for Participation

 While we do not offer Yale credit (to keep the price low), we do work with your sponsoring institution so that you can receive credit from them.
 Undergraduate and graduate students typically receive 2 course credits.
 We work with your school to provide whatever support they need.
 We also provide a PDF at the end of the program that defines the exact number of contact hours earned, along with a list of all seminars attended and an overall evaluation (“Meets Expectations,” “Exceeds Expectations,” or “Did Not Meet Expectations).